satoshipay/stellar-transfer/README.md

 # @satoshipay/stellar-transfer

-[Stellar Ecosystem Proposal 6 - "Anchor/Client interoperability"](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md) client SDK, allowing Stellar wallets to withdraw or deposit third-party fiat or crypto assets like USD, EURT, BTC, ETH, ...
+[Stellar Ecosystem Proposal 24 - "Anchor/Client interoperability"](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0024.md) client SDK, allowing Stellar wallets to withdraw or deposit third-party fiat or crypto assets like USD, EURT, BTC, ETH, ...

 That means that users can send EURT to the anchor, requesting a payout in fiat EUR to their SEPA account via bank transfer, for instance.

-**Note: This package is still considered experimental.
-Breaking changes should be expected.**

 ## Installation